BenSDuggan/CubeAI/README.md

 ├── beginnersmethod.py      # ''unfinished'' simple solving method
 ├── Cube.py                 # The class which models the cube
 ├── debug.py                # Tools to debug unsuccessful solves
+├── Heuristic.py            # Heuristics for solving the cube
 ├── main.py                 # The main python script which runs all others and serves as the entry point ├── project files           # Files needed to submit this project such as proposals and formal documentation └── unused                  # Contains currently unused files